 - a.
-Around formed foundations, use material that meets the requirements of Selected Material, Type A that passes through a 3-inch sieve, - b.
+Around formed foundations and the tops of pipe pile foundations, use material that meets the requirements of Selected Material, Type A that passes through a 3 inch sieve, - b.
 Within the limits of the typical section, embed conduits and backfill trenches using material that meets the requirements of the lift where it is located, reusing excavated materials if it meets the requirements of the applicable lift, - c.
 In other locations, embed conduits and backfill trenches using material that meets the requirements of Selected Material, Type C, reusing excavated materials if it meets this requirement. - d.
 Import, when ordered, embedment and backfill materials that satisfy the preceding materials requirements.